 The Trust pays each Trustee (other than Ms. LaPorta) an annual retainer plus a per meeting fee for each regularly scheduled meeting of the Board attended by the Trustee (whether in person or telephonically) and any other telephonic meeting.
 The Chairman of the Board (who is an Independent Trustee) receives an additional fee.
-Audit Committee and Nominating and Governance Committee members receive per meeting fees and the Chairman of the Audit Committee and the Chairman of the Nominating and Governance Committee also receive an additional fee.
+Audit Committee and Nominating and Governance Committee members receive per meeting fees and the Chairman of the Audit Committee and Governance Committee also receive an additional fee.
 The Trust may also reimburse each Trustee for travel and other out-of-pocket expenses incurred by him/her in connection with attending such meetings and in connection with attending industry seminars and meetings.